flectra-hq/flectra/doc/webservices/iap.rst

-There are no requirements when it comes to the server or the communication protocol between the app and our server, but ``iap`` provides a :func:`~odoo.addons.iap.jsonrpc` helper to call a JSON-RPC2_ endpoint on an other Odoo instance and transparently re-raise relevant Odoo exceptions (:class:`~odoo.addons.iap.models.iap.InsufficientCreditError`, :class:`odoo.exceptions.AccessError` and :class:`odoo.exceptions.UserError`).
+There are no requirements when it comes to the server or the communication protocol between the app and our server, but ``iap`` provides a :func:`~flectra.addons.iap.jsonrpc` helper to call a JSON-RPC2_ endpoint on an other Flectra instance and transparently re-raise relevant Flectra exceptions (:class:`~flectra.addons.iap.models.iap.InsufficientCreditError`, :class:`flectra.exceptions.AccessError` and :class:`flectra.exceptions.UserError`).

 In that call, we will need to provide: